 David Shrigley: What the Hell Was I Thinking?

 With his dryly comic drawings, absurdist installations and sharp observations, British artist David Shrigley offers a humorous yet critical perspective on life and the art world.
-Behind the seemingly simple forms lies a serious undercurrent in which Shrigley questions the rules of society.
-What the Hell Was I Thinking? invites visitors into his mind.
-The exhibition reveals how he reflects on earlier works, re-stages ideas, and embraces doubt.
-It opens up artistic practice not as lofty genius, but as a process full of experimentation.
+What the Hell Was I Thinking? at Kunsthal Rotterdam invites visitors into his mind, with observations that scrutinise both society and his own work.
+For Shrigley, being an artist is not about lofty genius, but about a process of experimentation and reflection.

-For the Kunsthal exhibition, Shrigley is presenting and remaking absurd artworks ranging from a 3m tall animatronic life model to horseshoes made of actual meteorite.
-He will be creating fifty new drawings in his distinctive style, where animals, people and everyday situations take on an unexpected twist.
-A collection of inflatables will be gathered for the first time, including Shrigley’s iconic work Swan Thing, which sees the elegant bird transform into a light-hearted, cartoonish figure.
+The exhibition brings together a wide selection of his absurdist works, presented in new forms.
+Ranging from a 3m tall animatronic nude figure to a horseshoe forged from meteorite.
+50 drawings created especially for the exhibition depict animals, people and everyday situations, rendered in his distinctive satirical style.
+A collection of inflatable sculptures are gathered for the first time, including Shrigley’s iconic work Swan Thing, which sees the elegant bird transform into a light-hearted, cartoonish figure.
 Another highlight is Fluff War, an arena where the audience can observe tufts of fluff battling within the space.
-The title sounds combative, yet what unfolds is a playful, chaotic spectacle in which competition loses all meaning.
+Unfolding a playful and chaotic spectacle, in which competition loses all meaning.

 Classic Shrigley: works that surprise, make you smile, and prompt reflection all at once.
-The exhibition has been developed in close collaboration with the artist and with Stephen Friedman Gallery.
+The presentation has been developed in close collaboration with the artist and with Stephen Friedman Gallery.